machitgarha/machitgarha/README.md

 A back-end developer.
 Not enough.
 An open source developer, also, or at least trying to be.
 Yes, the title may shout at you that I want my bucket being empty.
 No, it is lying.
 Look at [Red Hat](https://www.redhat.com/) and [Nextcloud](https://github.com/nextcloud/).
 Even without them, there is a huge hidden opportunity in open source.

 I do care a lot about performance.
 Resources are important.
-Oh, let me clarify, micro-optimizations are mostly evils.
 For instance, it's really sad that such a great language as Python has such a super-slow interpreter.
 Yes, PyPy is a thing, but can you use it system-wide?

 Never ever forget privacy.
 Our data is important a lot.
 If you think it is just non-sense, so please read the quotes in [privacytools.io](https://privacytools.io/), especially the first one.
 This is one of the reasons why I'm on GNU/Linux.